-From an award-winning author and former New York Times editor, Remember the Ladies does not extract women's suffrage from the inseparable concurrent historic endeavors for emancipation, immigration, and temperance.
-Instead, its robust research documents the intersectionality of women's struggle for the vote in its true context with other progressive efforts.
+Important for today's discussions, Remember the Ladies does not extract women's suffrage from the inseparable concurrent historic endeavors for emancipation, immigration, and temperance.
+Its robust research documents the intersectionality of women's struggle for the vote in its true context with other progressive efforts.